 Salary by state

-State-level NP salary data from BLS OEWS May 2024 reflects the all-NP median (SOC 29-1171); endocrinology NP salaries at the state level track closely with the general NP median, adjusted downward in lower-cost-of-living states and upward where NP demand outpaces supply.
-The percentile spread widens in states where endocrinologist shortages are most acute and NPs carry larger autonomous panels.
+State-level NP wage data below comes from the BLS OEWS May 2025 release (SOC 29-1171, all-NP median) via the O*NET mirror, and every figure in the first column is a published state median rather than an estimate.
+Endocrinology NP salaries at the state level track the general NP median, adjusted downward in lower-cost-of-living states and upward where NP demand outpaces supply.

 |---|---|---|---|